Polled; southern adapted; prolific; can be worked with dogs

 The name Tunis describes the breed’s connections to foundation stock from Tunisia in North Africa.
-North African sheep, variously described as “fat tailed,” “broad tailed,” and “Barbary” sheep, were imported to the United States as a gift by the Bey of Tunis to George Washington in the late 1700s.
+North African sheep, variously described as “fat tailed,” “broad tailed,” and “Barbary” sheep, were brought to the US as a gift by the Bey of Tunis to George Washington in the late 1700s.
 The pair was placed with Judge Richard Peters of Belmont, Pennsylvania, who made rams available and gave away lambs to help spread this sheep breed to others.
 References to these sheep appear in letters, journals, and farm records of some of the leading agriculturists and citizens of the day, including John Adams, Thomas Jefferson, Richard Peters, Charles Roundtree, and George Washington Custis.
 Gradually, a uniquely American breed was created from this stock.
-Tunis sheep were a recognizable breed by the late 18th century to early 19th century making them one of the oldest breeds of livestock developed in America.
+Tunis sheep were a recognizable breed by the late 18th to early 19th century, making them one of the oldest breeds of livestock developed in America.

 Did you know:

 When farms and farmers face a crisis, rare livestock breeds are more likely to be lost.
 That’s why The Livestock Conservancy offers Emergency Microgrants year-round.
 As the economy tightens, off-farm jobs are lost, herds are downsized, veterinary emergencies happen, and calamities such as floods, fires, and tornadoes continue.
 Help us help them.
 Click here to support the Emergency Response Fund with your gift today.